 Why is looking for odd shapes fun?

 I have no idea, but once you’ve started, you can’t stop!
-From looking while you are having a bite to eat, to walking around and waiting in line, hidden mickeys are everywhere!
+From looking while you are having a bite to eat, to walking around and waiting in line, hidden mickeys are everywhere inside and outside of the parks!

 Disney can be so overwhelming sometimes and you can really get caught up in checking your watch for the optimal times between fast passes, reservations and trying to get the perfect instagram picture.